-Regional groups (groups that hold events across multiple states) cannot be listed, as they are just outside of our scope.
+Regional groups (groups that host events across multiple states) cannot be listed, as they are just outside of our scope.
 We focus on Local Area Network (or LAN) groups, who usually stay in their home state.
 Links to regional groups and gaming leagues (or eLeagues) can be found on our Games Links page.

 Invitational events (events requiring an invite), or events that require any kind of membership to participate, are not considered to be public events, and cannot be listed.

 Events that require participants to win a tournament at another event, before they are eligible to attend them, are not considered to be public events.
 However, qualifier events are allowed.

 Only one event can be listed for a group, per calendar day.
 This is to prevent the calendars on our website from becoming cluttered.
-It is recommended that event administrators only create one event per day to remove confusion, and increase the chances of their event(s) being listed.
+It is recommended that event administrators only host one event per day to prevent confusion, and increase the chances of their event(s) being listed.